-The common names for the Half-hardy perennial Arbronia are Sand verbana and Wild lantana.
+Common names for Annual and Half-hardy perennial Arbronia include Sand verbana and Wild lantana.

-It is best to grow Abronia on the Pacific coast, as it requires a long, cool growing season.
+It is best to grow Abronia plants on the Pacific coast, as they require a long, cool growing season.

 Sand verbana typically flowers in the months of June and July.

 Sand verbana typically grows to a height of 25 cm, and has tubular flowers that can be yellow, white or red, and are very fragrant.

 Abronia latifolia photograph by Franco Folini, cc.

 Common Names: Coastal Sand verbena, Desert Sand Verbana, Wild Lantana.

 Life Cycle: Hardy annual.
 Hardy perennial.
 Herb.
 Succulent.

 Family: The Abronia genus belongs to the Nyctaginaceae family.
 They are therefore closely related to the Mirabilis plant genus.
 Height: Matt growing.
 3 to 18 inches (7 to 45 cm).

 Growing Region: Annuals: zones 2 to 10.
 Perennials: zones 3 to 9.
 Hardy in the UK to zone 8.